nkrusch/fi-news-corpus/.github/README.md

 **Finnish Language Text Corpus**

 *This is a Finnish language news headlines text corpus.* This dataset is a collection of news headlines and short summaries of text, organized by date, into csv files.
-The intended use of this dataset is for linguistic research and machine learning.
+The intended use of this dataset is for machine learning or related use case.
 The remainder of this document will be in Finnish.

 <img src='https://i.imgur.com/KlXF2d8.png' alt='kuva' />